 Wickr – For Encrypted Ephemeral Messaging

-Wickr Pro combines strong encryption with ephemeral messaging for the ultimate secure communications solution.
+AWS Wickr combines strong encryption with ephemeral messaging for the ultimate secure communications solution.
 Wickr employs end-to-end encryption to send and receive text messages, voice and video calls, file transfers, and live collaboration sessions.
 Contact us to learn more about how Wickr’s ephemeral messaging works.

 To switch to secure ephemeral messaging, download Wickr today.